Scalingo/documentation/_posts/databases/postgresql/2000-01-01-dump-restore.md

 With PostgreSQL version prior to 9.4 the `--if-exists` flag may not exist.

-Alternatively you use Adminer provided by Scalingo at [https://adminer.scalingo.com/](https://adminer.scalingo.com/).
+Alternatively you can use the Adminer instance provided by Scalingo at [https://adminer.scalingo.com/](https://adminer.scalingo.com/).

 ## Dump and Restore from Scalingo one-off container